thinh-vu/FinancialModelingPrep/docs/docs/index.md

 ### Star the Project on GitHub

-If you find the Python package useful, consider starring the project on GitHub.
+If you find the Python package useful, consider starring :material-star: the project on GitHub.
 Starring a repository is a way to show your appreciation and helps increase the package's visibility.
 To star a project, simply click the "Star" button at the top right of the repository's page.

 ### Watch the Repo on GitHub

-Watching a repository on GitHub keeps you updated about the project's activities.
+Watching a repository :material-eye: on GitHub keeps you updated about the project's activities.
 You'll receive notifications about new releases, issues, and discussions.
 To watch a repository, click the "Watch" button, and you can customize notification settings according to your preferences.

 ### Open Issues

-If you encounter any bugs, have suggestions for improvements, or need assistance with the package, consider opening an issue on the GitHub repository.
+If you encounter any bugs :octicons-bug-16:, have suggestions for improvements, or need assistance with the package, consider opening an issue on the GitHub repository.
 When opening an issue, provide clear and detailed information about the problem or suggestion.
 This helps the maintainers understand and address your concerns effectively.

 ### Fork the Repo to Start Contributing

-If you'd like to contribute to the package's development, forking the repository is the first step.
+If you'd like to contribute to the package's development, forking :fontawesome-solid-code-fork: the repository is the first step.
 This creates your own copy of the project that you can modify and experiment with.
 You can then make changes, fixes, or additions and submit pull requests to the original repository.

 ### Contribute Through Pull Requests

-If you're familiar with the code and want to make enhancements, bug fixes, or add new features, you can contribute by creating pull requests.
+If you're familiar with the code and want to make enhancements, bug fixes, or add new features, you can contribute by creating pull requests :material-source-pull:.
 Make sure your changes adhere to the project's contribution guidelines.
 The maintainers will review your code, and if it aligns with the project's goals, they'll merge your pull request.

 ### Spread the Word

-Help promote the Python package by sharing your positive experiences with it on social media, programming forums, or among your peers.
+Help promote the Python package by sharing your positive experiences :loudspeaker: with it on social media, programming forums, or among your peers.
 A tweet, blog post, or a mention in relevant communities can go a long way in increasing the package's visibility.

 ### Provide Feedback

-Regularly providing feedback on the package's documentation, usability, or any issues you encounter helps maintainers improve the package.
+Regularly providing feedback :fontawesome-solid-clipboard-check: on the package's documentation, usability, or any issues you encounter helps maintainers improve the package.
 Constructive feedback can lead to valuable enhancements.

 ### Stay Informed

-Keep up-to-date with the project's developments, release notes, and discussions.
+Keep up-to-date :material-bell: with the project's developments, release notes, and discussions.
 This helps you make informed decisions about using the package in your projects.